dotnet/maui/docs/design/FeatureSwitches.md

 ## MauiEnableIVisualAssemblyScanning

-When this feature is not enabled, custom and third party `IVisual` types will not be automatically discovered and registerd.
+When this feature is not enabled, custom and third party `IVisual` types will not be automatically discovered and registered.

 ## MauiShellSearchResultsRendererDisplayMemberNameSupported